 Orlando, Florida, United States

-Incidence of Treatment-emergent Adverse Events [Safety and Tolerability] (Phase 1b)
+Number of Participants With Related Treatment-emergent Adverse Event [Safety and Tolerability] (Phase 1b)

-Determine safety and tolerability of administering multiple doses of GL-ONC1 via intraperitoneal catheter by the evaluation of the number of participants with treatment-emergent adverse events (type, frequency, and severity) as assessed by CTCAE 4.03.
+Determine safety and tolerability of administering 2 consecutive doses of Olvi-Vec via intraperitoneal catheter by the evaluation of the number of participants with related treatment-emergent adverse events (type, frequency, and severity) as assessed by CTCAE 4.03.

-Time frame: Change from baseline during Treatment and for 30 days following last dose.
+Time frame: Change from baseline during Treatment and for 30 days following last dose over average of 2 years.

-Time frame: From date of registration until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.
+Time frame: For participants enrolled in the Phase 2 portion, outcome is from the date of starting chemotherapy until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.

 Time frame: Assessed pre-treatment, during treatment at 2- to 3-week intervals and post-treatment assessed up to 24 months.

-Time frame: Assessed pre-treatment, during treatment at 6- to 12-week intervals and post-treatment assessed up to 24 months.
+Time frame: For evaluable participants enrolled in the Phase 2 portion of this study with platinum-resistant or platinum-refractory ovarian cancer who were assessed at pre-treatment, during treatment at 6- to 12-week intervals and post-treatment up to 24 months.

 Time frame: Assessed post-treatment at 6 to 12 week intervals or until disease progression or death from any cause, whichever comes first, assessed up to 24 months.